 One more?
 ‘K!
 AJ once lost a close unimportant singles game to Steve, who was riding a knee-scooter after arthroscopic surgery at the time.
 ‘Course, AJ was also riding one at the same time after the same surgery, but Steve won ‘cuz he simply got more balls over the net and didn’t try to make any hero shots.
 He’s very capable of hitting hero shots in normal unencumbered play but at that point in time he was encumbered and so he didn’t even try.
 For a redneck Steve is very smart, and gits ‘er done.

 All of the above examples talk of people who have won by doing only what they were capable of doing at that time.
 Does that sound limiting, ‘cuz you really like to bang the ball from the baseline, even though you know you can’t get to the front fast enough to cover the return when you do?
 You decide; we think playing within oneself sounds liberating, sorta how operating within your household budget initially sounds confining at first but eventually seems totally freeing.
+This technique also helps prevent a Pickleball Divorce!

 The Tactic: Playing with Situational Patience